fivetran/dbt_github_source/README.md

-# Github
+# GitHub

-This package models Github data from [Fivetran's connector](https://fivetran.com/docs/applications/github).
+This package models GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/GitHub).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1lx6ez7-x-s-n2JCnCi3SjG4XMmx9ysNUvaNCaWc3I_I/edit).

 This package is designed to do the following:
 * Add descriptions to tables and columns that are synced using Fivetran